breadoliveoilsalt/jlox-compiler-in-ts/README.md

+## Intro

+This is a just-in-time compiler based off the book [Crafting Interpreters](https://craftinginterpreters.com/) by Robert Nystrom.
+The book is fantastic and I'm grateful the author wrote it.
+To teach about the implementation of compilers and interpreters, he systematically walks through the grammar and implementation of a language he invented, `jlox`, using a compiler written in Java.

+Here I'm striving to implement `jlox`, but with a few key differences:

+- 1) Write the compiler in TypeScript instead of Java
+- 2) Take a more functional-programming approach, rather than an object-oriented approach.

+I'm also attempting to document next steps and learnings along the way, in the relevant sections below.

-## Basics
+## Running this compiler

 - Node v22.5.0
 - `npm ci`
+- `npm run compile`
+  - This will read the `jlox` written in `src.jlox` and print the result to the terminal.
-- `npm run compile` (currently TypeScript errors are non-blocking)
+  - Currently TypeScript errors are non-blocking.
+- To run tests: `npm run test`

-## Up next
+## Done
-- Figure out how to evaluate a more complex expression where there is a left and a right.
-Will need to peek, and will to recurse down grammar instaed of matching token to builder functions

-## TODOs / Questions Inbox

-- Add line number to token object (perhaps starting position (cursor) of lexeme on that line)
+- [X] Evaluate statements (up to and including Chapter 7 of Crafting Interpreters).
+This includes booleans, parentheticals, basic math, etc.

+## Next steps (TODOs)

 - Take file as input on command line
-- If no file provided at command line, start repl
+- Start repl if no file specified at the command line
-- To consider: Integrate responsibility for keeping track of line numbers to function returned by `initLineReader` .
+- Begin evaluating basic statements (Chapter 8 of book)
-- Add error handling
+- Beef up error handling and error reporting to user for expressions
   - source file not present
   - syntax errors, etc.
+- Add line number to token object (perhaps starting position (cursor) of lexeme on that line)

-## Open Issues
+## Open issues / Questions

 - It seems extremely difficult (impossible?) to extract from node a `readLine` function, that streams lines from a file, that can then be passed around to other functions